 - Avoid chlorinated pools whenever possible.
 In many places there are options that use salt filters (though these still contain chlorine but in smaller amounts) or UV filters.
 There are often great places to swim outdoors in some places.
 Obviously, not swimming in water sources that use chlorine is an easy way to reduce exposure.
 Thankfully, our local indoor pool uses salt and UV filters and no chlorine.

 - Use Vitamin C: Check out this great article and the attached lectures for a great background on how Vitamin C helps neutralize chlorine and undo the damage of chlorine exposure.
 Turns out taking Vitamin C (ascorbic acid) internally and making some type of solution to rub on the skin can reduce a lot of exposure.
 Turns out they even make Vitamin C shower filters that are pretty inexpensive and which dechlorinate shower water.
 Since Vitamin C is often uses in anti-aging serums, this is a win-win solution!

-- Protect the skin: Providing a physical barrier on the skin with an oil can also help reduce chlorine exposure.
+- Protect the skin: Providing a physical barrier on the skin with an oil can also help reduce exposure.
 I like using my homemade lotion and adding Vitamin C. It is great for skin and protects from chlorine exposure (recipe below!).
 A commenter pointed out that many public pools do not allow lotions on the skin before using the pool so check with the rules if you use a public pool and check with your pool instructions if using your own pool.

 - 1/2 cup almond or olive oil

 - 1/4 cup coconut oil

 - Optional: 2 tablespoons Shea Butter or Cocoa Butter

 - Optional: Essential Oils, Vanilla Extract or other natural extracts to suit your preference